-U.S. Orders China's Houston Consulate To Close
+U.S. Orders China's Houston Consulate To Close, Ratcheting Tensions

-U.S. Orders China's Houston Consulate To Close
+U.S. Orders China's Houston Consulate To Close, Ratcheting Tensions

-One day after the Justice Department indicted two Chinese hackers on charges of trying to steal research into a coronavirus vaccine, the U.S. has ordered China to close its consulate in Houston.
+The U.S. has ordered China to close its consulate in Houston, in what China called an "unprecedented escalation."

 In a statement early Wednesday, State Department spokesperson Morgan Ortagus said: "We have directed the closure of [People's Republic of China] Consulate General Houston, in order to protect American intellectual property and American's (sic) private information."

 China's foreign ministry said it had been given notice on Wednesday to restrict all events at its consulate in Houston and to move out all its employees by July 24.
-It called the move an "unprecedented escalation."

 Hours earlier, local Houston media began reporting that employees at the Chinese consulate in the city were burning documents in the consulate courtyard.